haidang93/uloc/README.md

 ---

-## ✨ Functionalities
+## Functionalities

-- Route generate
+- Route generate with type safe parameter
 - Widget generate
 - Separate view and controller
 - Convenient lifecycle hook
 - Access to context and setstate from any where
+- find ancestor provider from previous pages
 - Support paramaters and URL query - Great for deeplink
-- Easy navigation with context extension
+- Easy navigation with custom navigational fucntions in providers
 - Named and Widget navigation

 ---

-## 📦 Installation
+## Installation

 In your Flutter project: